Login

 Saami attended Latymer Upper School where he started rowing in 2014 and this quickly became his first and only passion.
 He continued for five years and competed in many races, with victories including Burway Head and Hammersmith Regatta.
 While he has retired from racing at the moment, he can still be occasionally seen flying up the Tideway in The Coaches Quad.

-Saami has a keen interest in finance and interior design and has big plans for the FRBC Christmas decorations this year!
+Saami has a keen interest in finance and interior design and currently studying at Bath University.

 Donations welcome